luigifreda/pyslam/cpp/glutils/README.md

 - Colors are RGB in range [0.0, 1.0] for float arrays, or [0, 255] for uint8 images
 - The module uses OpenGL immediate mode (legacy OpenGL)
 - GIL (Global Interpreter Lock) is released during OpenGL calls for better performance
+- For zero-copy paths, pass contiguous NumPy arrays with matching dtype; otherwise bindings may perform a copy to cast input data.